matchmore/tech-blog/20180619/README.md

 Ok, so what does it mean:

 - We get our own publication
-- We get we got some of them multiple times
+- We got some of them multiple times

 This is because we check publication and subscriptions multiple times, on every location update.